ecomplus/storefront/@ecomplus/storefront-twbs/README.md

 > We're not importing those frameworks _as is_ to select only common and most useful components for Storefront themes.
 By this way we're reducing final bundle size and improving website **performance** :rocket:.

-> We generally use (and recommend partners to) Vue.js for [Storefront widgets](https://github.com/ecomclub?utf8=%E2%9C%93&q=widget&type=&language=), but remember that Bootstrap CSS, Font Awesome SVG and Animate.css **are all reusable with any JS framework**.
+> We generally use (and recommend partners to) Vue.js for Storefront components and widgets, but remember that Bootstrap CSS, Font Awesome SVG and Animate.css **are all reusable with any JS framework**.

 ## Installation